OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 To learn more about how to design a world class Word add-in that creates a compelling experience for your users, see [Design guidelines](../design/add-in-design.md) and [Best practices](../concepts/add-in-development-best-practices.md).

-After you develop your add-in, you can [publish](../publish/publish.md) it to a network share, an app catalog, or to the Office Store.
+After you develop your add-in, you can [publish](../publish/publish.md) it to a network share, an app catalog, or AppSource.

 ## What's coming up for Word add-ins?